-- Rapid, prostrate growth. - · Competes aggressively with grass for light, water and nutrients. - Can cause significant losses of yield especially when establishing new leys. - Up to 25% reduction in silage yield has been recorded (SRUC Technical Note 2014) - Presence in grass for silage increases difficulties when wilting. - Presence in silage disrupts fermentation. - Presence in hay increases difficulties when drying.
+- Rapid, prostrate growth. - Competes aggressively with grass for light, water and nutrients. - Can cause significant losses of vield especially when establishing newly sown levs. - Up to 25% reduction in silage yield has been recorded (SRUC Technical Note 2014) - Presence in grass for silage increases difficulties when wilting. - Presence in silage disrupts fermentation. - Presence in hay increases difficulties when drying.